ria-ee/X-Road-EE-docs/md/ig-xlb_x-road_external_load_balancer_installation_guide.md

    After removing these groups, the super user created during the security server installation is a member of only one UI privilege group: `xroad-securityserver-observer`.
 This group allows read-only access to the admin user interface and provides a safe way to use the UI for checking the configuration status of the slave security server.
 Since admin UI users are UNIX users that are members of specific privilege groups, more users can be added to the read-only group as necessary.
 Security server installation scripts detect the node type of existing installations and modify user group creation accordingly so as to not overwrite this configuration step during security server updates.

    For more information on user groups and their effect on admin user interface privileges in the security server, see the  Security Server User Guide \[[UG-SS](#13-references)\].
+10. It is possible to use the autologin-package with slave nodes to enable automatic PIN-code insertion, however the autologin-package default implementation stores PIN-codes in plain text and should not be used in production environments.
+Instructions on how to configure the autologin-package to use a more secure custom PIN-code storing implementation can be found in [autologin documentation](ug-autologin_x-road_v6_autologin_user_guide.md)

 The configuration is now complete.
 If you do not want to set up the health check service, continue to [chapter 6](#6-verifying-the-setup) to verify the setup.